 WHAT IS PATENTABLE UNDER THE PATENT ACT, OF 1970:

 Sections 3 and 4 of the Indian Patents Act, of 1970, specifically stated the limitations on what will be protected in India.
 There are certain conditions that must be met in order to receive a patent in India and these conditions are as follows:

 - PATENT SUBJECT: The most essential aspect to examine is whether the invention coincides with the patentable subject matter.
 The non-patentable subject matter is listed in Sections 3 and 4 of the Patents Act.
 Except if the Invention falls under either of the requirements of Section 3 or 4, it is a patentable subject.

-- NOVELTY: No invention or technique published in any document before the date of filing of a patent application, anywhere in the country or the world, according to Section 2(l) of the Patent Act..
-Indeed, the novelty principle specifies that an invention should not be disclosed into the public domain.
-It must be the most latest, with no preceding artworks that are the same or comparable.
+- NOVELTY: No invention or technique published in any document before the date of filing of a patent application, anywhere in the country or the world, according to Section 2(l) of the Patent Act.
+Indeed, the novelty principle specifies that an invention should not be disclosed in the public domain.
+It must be the latest, with no preceding artworks that are the same or comparable.

 - INVENTIVE STEPS OR NON-CLARITY: An innovative step is defined as “the characteristic of an invention that incorporates scientific development or is of economic importance or both, as contrasted to existing knowledge, and invention not obvious to a person versed in the art” under Section 2(ja) of the Patents Act.
 This indicates that the innovation need not be evident to someone competent in the same field as the invention.
 It should not be innovative or obvious to someone with competence in the same area.

 - CAPABLE OF INDUSTRIAL APPLICATION: Industrial applicability is defined in Section 2 (ac) of the Patents Act as “the invention is capable of being made or used in an industry”.
 It must be applicable in any industry, which implies it must have practical use in terms of patents.